oxidecomputer/v-api/README.md

 }
 ```

 3. Use the injection macros to register the `v-api` endpoints.
-Note that these must both be used with
+Note that these must both be used
-in the file.
+within the same file.

 ```rust
 use v_api::{inject_endpoints, v_system_endpoints};